-Probably the best way to run Linux on your Android Smartphone with the least fuss is to use Debian Noroot.
-You just need an Android Smartphone with at least Android 4.1 (Jellybean) and 1GB of RAM, and you are ready to go.
+The best way to run Linux on your Android Smartphone with the least fuss is to use Debian Noroot.
+You need an Android Smartphone with at least Android 4.1 (Jellybean) and 1GB of RAM, and you are ready to go.

-The best thing about Debian Noroot is that it will let you install Debian Buster on your smartphone along with a compatibility layer on top.
+The best thing about Debian Noroot is that it will let you install Debian Buster on your smartphone with a compatibility layer.
 This will allow you to run Debian applications without rooting your smartphone.
-Although performance is not that great on Debiat Noroot, it is still usable and because your Device is unrooted.
+Although performance is not that great on Debiat Noroot, it is still usable because your Device is unrooted.

 The best alternative to Debian Noroot is using the UserLAnd application.
 It offers choices of distribution of what you want to install.
 In addition to several distributions, it also offers to let you install apps of Linux.

 You can install tools like Firefox, GIMP, and LibreOffice before installing Linux on your Android device.
-You can run this app by merely allowing the permissions it asks for then install the distribution of your choice.
-There is also an option of using Linux over command line and remote desktop.
-After all, you will love to use it because of the simplicity it offers.
-If you are searching for the best solution for running Linux on a non-rooted Android device, this is probably the best.
+You can run this app by merely allowing the permissions it asks for, then install the distribution of your choice.
+There is also an option of using Linux over the command line and remote desktop.
+After all, you will love to use it because of its simplicity.
+This is probably the best solution for running Linux on a non-rooted Android device if you are searching for the best solution.

-This application contains a total of 8 distributions of Linux that are even modded to fit the requirements.
-You just require an Android device with an ARMv8 chipset or later to proceed with this.
-You simply need to run the application, then choose the distribution and then click on Install.
+This application contains 8 distributions of Linux that are even modded to fit the requirements.
+You require an Android device with an ARMv8 chipset or later to proceed with this.
+You must run the application, choose the distribution, and click Install.
 AndroNix is free to use but contains some irrelevant ads that can be removed by paying them a small amount, but that also unlocks some other great features that you may require some additional time.

 Run Linux on Android with Root

-Now we will look at the process of installing Linux on an Android smartphone that has superuser privileges or is rooted.
+Now we will look at installing Linux on an Android smartphone with superuser privileges or is rooted.
 You will see that running Linux on a rooted Android device is much better than on a non-rooted one.

-Firstly, you need to open BusyBox to ensure the root capabilities are enhanced to max.
-Then open LinuxDeploy, and you will be able to see the available distributions.
+Firstly, you must open BusyBox to ensure the root capabilities are enhanced to max.
+Then open LinuxDeploy, and you can see the available distributions.
 Click on your desired option to install.
 You will have options like Gentoo, Ubuntu, Fedora, and Debian.
 However, many more are there, and these are the most popular once.

-You will then need to enable the GUI option to view your Linux Desktop on your Device.
+You must then enable the GUI option to view your Linux Desktop on your Device.
 Also, look out that VNC is selected in Graphics Subsystem.
 Finally, set up your User Name and Password.
 Now come back from this system.
-Then tap on the three dots at the top-right corner and click on Install, followed by OK.
+Then tap on the three dots at the top-right corner and click Install, followed by OK.

 When completed, install VNC Viewer from this link.
 Now again open LinuxDeploy and click on Start to run your Linux.
 Then open the VNC viewer app and connect to “localhost:5900” to view your desktop using the username and password you entered.